kubestellar/kubestellar/docs/content/v0.20/architecture.md

-**NOTE**: Current code is in a transition to a new design that decouples transport from binding (more about this below).
-As part of this transition, a new resource was added to KubeStellar called `Binding`.
-This resource matches the `BindingPolicy` object (1:1 relationship) in the WDS and contains references to the concrete workload objects and references to the concrete list of clusters that were selected by the `BindingPolicy` selectors.

 # KubeStellar Architecture

 KubeStellar provides multi-cluster deployment of Kubernetes objects, controlled by simple `BindingPolicy` objects, where Kubernetes objects are expressed in their native format with no wrapping or bundling.
 The high-level architecture for KubeStellar is illustrated in Figure 1.